Emelia Brobbey: Music

 She released her first single song "Fa me ko" in 2019.
-The song was heavily criticized for the poor vocals of Emelia.
+The song was heavily criticized for the poor vocals of Emelia.The song generated widespread discussions on social media, with some users criticising her vocal response.
+In response to the criticisms, Brobbey stated in an interview with Graphic Showbiz that while she accepted different opinions about her music, she objected to personal attacks.
+She also said that the encouragement she received from some listeners motivated her to continue pursuing music.
 January 2020, she released her second single "Odo Electric".